alx-Michael-Girma/alx-system_engineering-devops/0x00-shell_basics/README.md

-the thirteenth script prints the detail of the file 'iamafile' in the tmp directory the __ls__ file is a symbolic link , a shortcut in windows, that links to a file the fifeenth script copies files to the parent dir iif there aren't any files or dest files are older
+the thirteenth script prints the detail of the file 'iamafile' in the tmp directory the __ls__ file is a symbolic link , a shortcut in windows, that links to a file the fifeenth script copies files to the parent dir iif there aren't any files or dest files are older the sixteenth script copies files starting with an uppercase letter to the u dir found in the tmp dir